Table of Contents

 How is the COVID-19 virus detected using PCR thermal cyclers?

-Between the three tests employed to detect SARS-CoV-2, PCR is considered the most reliable with the results.
-COVID-19 results from PCR testing are also the most accurate for active coronavirus infection.
+Among the three tests employed to detect SARS-CoV-2, PCR is considered the most reliable in terms of results.
+COVID-19 PCR test results are also the most accurate for detecting active coronavirus infection.

-The section below details how PCR thermal cyclers detect the SARS-CoV-2 virus.
+The section below details how PCR thermal cyclers detect SARS-CoV-2.

 Sample collection

-The steps in detecting the SARS-CoV-2 virus begin with collecting samples from a host, usually humans.
+The steps for detecting the SARS-CoV-2 virus begin with collecting samples from a host, usually a human.
 Typically, sample collectors employ two types of swabs for COVID testing.

-First is the nasal swab that collects the sample from the nostrils and the periphery.
-The second is the nasopharyngeal swabs, where the flexible sample collection tip goes into the nasal cavity.
+First is the nasal swab, which collects a sample from the nostrils and the periphery.
+The second is the nasopharyngeal swab, in which a flexible sample-collection tip is inserted into the nasal cavity.

 In some cases, COVID swabs are also collected from the throat.
-But it is not as common as nasal swabs.
-For scientific research purposes, the collection of stool, serum, and ocular secretions are not uncommon.
+But it is less common than nasal swabs.
+For scientific research purposes, the collection of stool, serum, and ocular secretions is not uncommon.

 In addition, some laboratories also rely on self-collected saliva samples.
-Saliva samples are relatively painless than upper respiratory tract sample collection.
-This method also enables higher volume testing in labs and lowers the risk of contamination for healthcare providers.
+Saliva samples are relatively painless compared to upper respiratory tract sample collection.
+This method also enables higher-volume testing in labs and reduces the risk of contamination for healthcare providers.

-The technician or the medical person that collects the sample seals it in a test tube and sends it to the laboratory for testing.
+The technician or the medical person who collects the sample seals it in a test tube and sends it to the laboratory for testing.

 Extraction